MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

 6. On the **Label** blade, select **Save**.

-### Example 6: Label that offers "Just for me" protection
+### Example 6: Label that applies "Just for me" protection

 This configuration offers the opposite of secure collaboration for documents: With the exception of a [super user](configure-super-users.md), only the person who applies the label can open the protected content, without any restrictions.
 This configuration is often referred to as "Just for me" protection and is suitable when a user wants to save a file to any location and be assured that only they can open it.